-This is one of the best Vietnamese snacks - Source: Kenh14
+Top best sweet Vietnamese snacks - Source: Kenh14

 Donuts are an extremely suitable Vietnam snack for every morning before work, or on cold and rainy days, giving warmth and coziness.
 When your stomach starts to feel a little empty, the donuts will soothe your hunger but won’t make you too full, let you still be able to eat dinner.

-Originating from China, bo bia with its two types of salty and sweet has become a favorite Vietnamese snack, especially for youngsters.
+Originating from China, bo bia with its two types of salty and sweet, has become a favorite Vietnamese snack, especially for youngsters.
 Sweet bo bia is a combination of rice paper made from flour, malt candy rolled with grated coconut and a little bit of black sesame, bringing the typical sweetness of sugar and a little bit of fleshy, crunchy coconut shredded.
 Meanwhile, rolled in rice paper made from flour, salty bo bia has a filling consisting of sausages, eggs, carrots, lettuce, cassava roots, kohlrabi, dried shrimp, and finely chopped herbs.
 This snack in Vietnam is served with mixed chili sauce and crushed roasted peanuts fried in cooking oil with dried onions.
-You can easily find bo bia in small carts along the sidewalk, near school gates, or along the West Lake area in Hanoi.
+You can easily find bo bia in small carts along the sidewalk, near school gates, or around Hanoi West Lake area.

-As one of the snacks that are very familiar to Vietnamese people, banh gio is often used in breakfast because of its convenience and nutrition.
-This Vietnam snack food has a pyramid shape, made entirely from plain rice flour and tapioca flour mixed with bone broth.
+As one of the Vietnamese snacks that are very familiar to the locals, banh gio is often used in breakfast because of its convenience and nutrition.
+This Vietnamese snack food has a pyramid shape, made entirely from plain rice flour and tapioca flour mixed with bone broth.
 Banh gio has a rich filling made from minced lean meat with wood ear mushrooms, onion, pepper, fish sauce, salt and quail eggs.
 This snack in Vietnam then will be wrapped with banana leaves and steamed in a pot for 30 to 40 minutes.

-In Saigon and the Southern provinces of Vietnam, people eat banh gio with only a little soy sauce or diluted sweet fish sauce, while Hanoians often use it together with other food such as fried spring rolls, grilled skewers, fried sausages, and so on, letting you feel the savory taste melting in your mouth after taking a bite.
+In Ho Chi Minh city and the Southern provinces of Vietnam, people eat banh gio with only a little soy sauce or diluted sweet fish sauce, while Hanoians often use it together with other food such as fried spring rolls, grilled skewers, fried sausages, and so on, letting you feel the savory taste melting in your mouth after taking a bite.

 The most popular mut can be mentioned are ginger, coconut, tamarind, sweet potato, grapefruit, lotus seed, soursop, marmalade, etc. Most types of mut have a sweet, delicious taste that once you eat it, you will just want to keep taking another piece.
 The sweetness is also the reason why Vietnamese people often eat mut together with a cup of green tea, neutralizing the sweetness and bringing an unforgettable ethereal taste.

 Vietnam is indeed a country that possesses a unique and diverse cuisine with countless delicious dishes, in which the snacks are superior with delicious and unforgettable flavors.
-Hopefully, after reading about 11 delicious Vietnamese snacks mentioned above, you will have an interest in visiting this S-shaped country and trying out its cuisine
+Hopefully, after reading about 11 delicious Vietnamese snacks mentioned above, you will have an interest in visiting Vietnam and trying out its cuisine.